aiven/devportal/docs/tools/terraform.rst

   $ psql "$(terraform output -raw postgresql_service_uri)"

-Clean Up
+Clean up
 ''''''''
 To destroy the created PostgreSQL database, use the following command::

   $ terraform destroy

-Learn More
+Learn more
 ----------
 Check out these resources to learn more about Terraform and our Provider:

 * `Learn Terraform <https://learn.hashicorp.com/collections/terraform/aws-get-started>`_
 * `Aiven Terraform Provider documentation <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_

-Get Involved
+Get involved
 ------------
 If you have any comments or want to contribute to the tool, please join us on the `GitHub repository <https://github.com/aiven/terraform-provider-aiven>`_.